-Tiny proteins called ribosomes think they're being helpful by reading the viral RNA strand the way you're reading this sentence, except he does it three letters at a time.
+Tiny proteins called ribosomes think they're being helpful by reading the viral RNA strand the way you're reading this sentence, except they do it three letters at a time.

 This viral replication occurs at scale until the cell is positively brimming with millions of newly synthesised viral particles.

 All of this takes place during the ~5 day incubation period, where infected people are contagious but not symptomatic.

 The question on everyone's mind is: "How the flip did that evolve?"

-*Awards issued by myself—to myself
+*Awards issued by myself—to myself.

-**The after party was amazing
+**The after party was amazing.

-***The after party went on to win dozens of after party awards
+***The after party went on to win dozens of after party awards.

-****These awards were also issued by me
+****These awards were also issued by me.

 How Your Immune System Reacts to Coronavirus